ntu-aris/ntu_viral_dataset/sensor_calibration.md

 ```
 then load the image and select the Fisheye.
 At last calibrate and show the result.
 The camera calibration GUI is very similar to the stereo calibrate case.

-## Calibration with OPENCV
+## Calibration with OpenCV

-OPENCV calibration is more complicated and often requires quite sometime to read and understand.
+OpenCV calibration is more complicated and often requires quite sometime to read and understand.

 So to find pattern in chess board, we can use the function, `cv.findChessboardCorners()`.
 The chessboard pattern we are using is 9x6 size patten with each square tape measured to be 80mm